PreyZerThaker/Nodelog/README.md

 # Nodelog
-A Simple Login Form using Mongoose, Passport and Node.js!
+A Simple Login Form using Mongoose, Passport and Node.